jliljebl/flowblade/README.md

 **Latest release:** Flowblade Movie Editor 2.0 was released on february 2019.

-**Next release:** Flowblade Movie Editor 2.2 is planned for release in June 2019.
+**Next release:** Flowblade Movie Editor 2.2 is planned for release in August 2019.

 # Installing Flowblade